Luxury Ski Chalets Zermatt

 For more information on skiing in Zermatt explore our full guide.

-Eating & Drinking in Zermatt
+The Best Bars & Restaurants in Zermatt

 Whilst you may want to make the most of the cuisine on offer in your catered chalet in Zermatt, the resort is in fact one of Switzerland’s culinary hotspots with two Michelin-star restaurants to its name.
 The dining options cover everything from traditional Swiss cuisine to the latest in fine dining and innovation.
 On the mountain, Chez Vrony combines fantastic cuisine with a sun terrace that is famous for its Matterhorn view.
 For rustic charm, Findlerhof teams superb food with courteous and efficient service whilst Paradies serves up delicious Swiss fare.